pateketrueke/svql/README.md

 <button on:click={doLogin}>Log in</button>
 ```

-Since `mutation()` returns a function there's no need to setup reactive statements to _refetch_ it, just calling the generated function is enough.
+Since `mutation()` returns a function, there's no need to setup reactive statements to _refetch_ it.
+Just calling the generated function is enough.

 ## Components

-You can access `svql` stores as `conn` and `state` respectively, however is better to use the following components to deal with. :sunglasses:
+You can access `svql` stores as `conn` and `state` respectively.
+However, it is better to use the following components to handle state. :sunglasses:

 ### `<Failure {label} {error} {format} {noformat} {nodebug} />`